top of page

 Stacey Pereira, PhD

-Stacey Pereira, PhD is an Assistant Professor in the Center for Medical Ethics and Health Policy at Baylor College of Medicine.
+Stacey Pereira, PhD is an Associate Professor in the Center for Medical Ethics and Health Policy at Baylor College of Medicine.
 She researches social and ethical issues in genomics, with particular emphasis on the impact of integrating genomics into various contexts and populations.
 Her work on embryo screening focuses on exploring patients’ and clinicians’ perspectives.
 She holds a PhD in sociocultural anthropology with a focus on medical anthropology and anthropology of science from Rice University.

 bottom of page